hpfdf/uCG-raytracing/README.md

 License
 -----------
 GNU GPL v3.

 See /LICENSE for more information.

 How to Make
 -----------
 1. For any OS:

  Use qt-creator to open /ray-tracing.pro and build the project

 2. For linux:

         qmake
         make

-3. For windows with MinGW:
+3. For qt-windows with MinGW:

         qmake
         mingw32-make

-4. For windows with VS2010 or higher:
+4. For qt-windows with VS2010 or higher:

         qmake
         nmake